 The patient will need to return to the hospital every 6 months to have the rods lengthened - this is usually an outpatient procedure, so the patient does not spend the night.
 The rods will be surgically removed when the spine has grown.

 - Rod displacement - a rod may move from its correct position.
-This happens in about 1 in every 20 cases of spinal fusion.
 Although not uncomfortable, the patient may need further surgery.

 - Pseudarthrosis - one of the bones used to fuse the spine into place does not stick properly.
-This occurs in 1-5 percent of cases.
 Some patients may experience mild discomfort, and the spine will not be corrected as successfully.
 Further surgery may be needed.

-- Nerve damage - occurs in about 1 or 2 surgeries per 1,000.
-Damage occurs to the nerves of the spine.
-Results can range from mild, with just numbness in one or both legs, to paraplegia (loss of all lower bodily functions).
+- Nerve damage - damage occurs to the nerves of the spine.
+Results can range from mild, with numbness in one or both legs, to paraplegia (loss of all lower bodily functions).
 A neurosurgeon may be present for scoliosis surgery.